Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ### v2.4.0
 - Changed the name of the `Disabled` property to `Button Disabled`.
 - Changed the name of the `Pressed` property to `Button Pressed`.
+- Removed the non-functional `Keep Pressed Outside` property (it will be re-added once it has been fixed)

 ### v2.3.0
 - Fixed the button not going out of focus when moving the mouse cursor outside the button.